dikkadev/raycast-voice/WIP-README.md

 ### Transcription History
 - [ ] **Save previous transcriptions** - Simple feature to save and access previous transcriptions for quick copy/paste.
 This is not intended to be a full transcription manager, but rather a lightweight way to keep recent transcriptions accessible.
 Should leverage Raycast's built-in storage APIs (e.g., LocalStorage) and Node.js file system capabilities where appropriate.
 Users could access saved transcriptions to quickly copy or paste them without needing to re-record.

+### Live Transcription Viewing
+- [ ] **Live transcription preview** - A fun and nice-to-have feature that provides real-time transcription feedback while recording.
+User selects a different (smaller) model specifically for live transcription.
+During recording, the system repeatedly sends growing audio chunks to this smaller model and continuously displays the latest transcription text.
+This provides immediate visual feedback of what's being transcribed.
+When recording stops, the complete audio is still sent to the main selected (larger) model for the final, high-quality transcription.
+This allows users to see live text updates during recording while still getting the accuracy of the full model at the end.

 ---

 ## 🔧 Technical Implementation